The 'witch hunt' of Turkish artists deepens | DW | 15.07.2021

 Artists receiving no or little state aid have initiated solidarity campaigns through which they reach out to help each other financially and more generally through support networks.

 "If a country wants to become more beautiful and develop, it needs art," said actor Levent Uzumcu, who is annoyed when his colleagues shy away from taking a public stand.
-He is optimistic about the future of his country.
-While Turkey has lost a lot of traction in recent years, he says, it is now stretched like a bow and arrow: it is poised to take big steps toward democracy and the rule of law.
+He is optimistic about the future of his country which he says is poised to take big steps toward democracy and the rule of law.

-The journalist and writer Barbaros Altug is less optimistic.
-He, too, was active during the Gezi protests.
-When they were brutally stopped by the police, he moved to Berlin and wrote his first novel.
+The journalist and writer Barbaros Altug is less optimistic, however.
+Also active during the Gezi protests when they were brutally stopped by the police, he then moved to Berlin and wrote his first novel.
 But he was drawn back to Turkey.

 From exile, he closely follows the situation in his homeland.
 "There are artists who are strongly resisting, despite everything.
 Turkey has a power of resistance thatamazes everyone — and especially the fascist politicians.
 And it is strongest among artists and intellectuals," he says.